ridwanyinus/frontend-coding-guidelines/Coding_Guide-Eng.md

 #### Implementation Examples

-- Recommended tools include Node.js library `sharp` or image optimization features provided by the framework you're using (such as Next.js's Image component).
+- Recommended tools include Node.js library `sharp`, webistes like `ImageOptim`, `TinyPNG`, `Squoosh` or image optimization features provided by the framework you're using (such as Next.js's Image component).
 - When possible, it's recommended to use AVIF format as the base due to its high compression ratio and quality, with WebP format as a fallback for browsers that don't support AVIF.

 ```html